 3.05 How Will the Non-Allocated Conservation Helium Be Apportioned Among the Bidders?

 The conservation helium will be apportioned equally in 1 Mcf increments among the bidders with no prospective bidder receiving more than its request.

 3.06 What Will Happen if the Bidders Request More Than What Is Made Available for Sale in Part 3.03 of This Notice?

-- If all Bidders request more than their apportioned amount, each Bidder will receive its apportioned amount as determined in part 3.05 in this Notice.
+- If all bidders request more than their apportioned amount each bidder will receive its apportioned amount as determined in part 3.05 of this notice.

 3.07 What Will Happen if a Bidder Requests Less Than Its Apportioned Amount?

-Any Bidder requesting less than the calculated apportioned volume will receive the amount of its request, and amounts remaining will be reapportioned in accordance with part 3.05 in this Notice.
+Any bidder requesting less than the calculated apportioned volume, will receive the amount of its request and amounts remaining will be reapportioned in accordance with part 3.03 of this notice.